 The brown marmorated stink bug (Halyomorpha halys) has been established in the eastern United States since the mid-1990s.
 This insect is an extremely invasive and damaging crop pest because it feeds on a wide-range of plants, has strong capacity for dispersal, and populations increase rapidly.
 It is also a nuisance pest when it overwinters inside houses in large numbers.
 The brown marmorated stink bug (BMSB) was first observed in the United States in Allentown, Pennsylvania, in 1996, and has since spread to more than 40 states.
-It was discovered in Portland, Oregon in 2004, and Vancouver, Washington in 2010.
+It was discovered in Portland, Oregon in 2004, and in Vancouver, Washington in 2010.
 From Portland, it has spread south and is now present in all counties in the Willamette Valley, most recently establishing in Linn, Benton, and Lane Counties.
 There has also been eastward spread of BMSB from Portland along the Columbia River, and populations are now established in Hood River and Wasco Counties.
-There have been detections in Gilliam and Deschutes Counties, and populations are now established in Umatilla and Union Counties.
+There have been detections in Gilliam County, and populations are now established in Deschutes, Umatilla and Union Counties.
 In Southern Oregon, BMSB has been detected in Douglas and Josephine Counties, and is established and increasing rapidly in Jackson County.
-In Washington State, BMSB has become established Clark, Skamania, and Klickitat Counties.
+In Washington State, BMSB has become established in Benton, Clark, Cowlitz, Franklin, Lewis, Skamania, Klickitat, Thurston, Walla Walla, and Whatcom Counties.
 It has also been detected in Yakima, Chelan, Douglas, and Spokane Counties.
-Populations of BMSB have recently been found in the Puget Sound region in Washington including: Snohomish, King, Pierce, and Kitsap, and nuisance problems have been reported from the Seattle area.
+Populations of BMSB have recently been found in the Puget Sound region in Washington including: Snohomish, King, Pierce, Skagit, and Kitsap, and nuisance problems have been reported from the Seattle area.
 Agricultural problems from BMSB in the Pacific Northwest region have been most evident in the northern Willamette Valley.
-The Columbia Gorge, Walla Walla Valley, and Applegate Valley are also considered to have high-risk for crop invasion at this time.
+The Columbia Gorge, Walla Walla Valley, and Applegate Valley are also considered to have high risk for crop invasion at this time.
 Nuisance problems can be severe anywhere BMSB is established.
 Nuisance problems encompass damage to noncommercial crops such as backyard fruit and vegetable gardens, aggregation on homes and other structures in the fall, and infestation of homes during winter.
-Nuisance problems are particularly severe in the greater Portland area and outlying smaller communities and in Vancouver, Washington.
+Nuisance problems are particularly severe in the greater Portland and Eugene areas and nearby communities, as well as in Vancouver, Washington.

 Pest description and life cycle